FirelyTeam/firely-docs/simplifier/simplifierMetadataExpressions.rst

         **//Profile.Description: description**

 When editing the metadata expressions you will have access to the default expressions used by Simplifier.
-If your FHIR PATH expressions are missing, they are not correct or the value extracted is empty, Simplifier will fallback to the default expressions.
+If your FHIR PATH expressions are missing, are not correct or the value extracted is empty, Simplifier will fall back to the default expressions.
 If a default expression is not able to provide a value, a generic text based on the resource type will be used.